What is the application process?

 How should I balance the training with my classes?
 Are there certain days of the week/times of day that I need to be involved?

 During the six-week training, students will receive an assignment on the Friday of each week and then check in with peers toward the middle of the following week, submitting any assignments due by Thursday midnight.
 The program does not schedule check-ins like classes.
 We are extremely flexible with students’ coursework and class schedules.
 An array of slots will be posted for the students to sign up for, spanning different days and times.
 Students will not be held to the same day or time each week; they can sign up for whichever time fits their schedule each week.
 By doing so, candidates will have a better sense of how to manage the requirements of the program while transitioning into schoolwork and class schedule.
-Spring training begins shortly after New Year’s Day and Fall training begins shortly after Labor Day.
-These training dates as well as the in-person Meetups are designed to avoid critical moments in the academic schedule such as as finals, midterms and designated school breaks.
+Training dates as well as the in-person Meetups are designed to avoid critical moments in the academic schedule such as as finals, midterms and designated school breaks.

 Does it matter if I am studying abroad during the semester of training?

 It depends.
 It does not particularly matter if you are studying abroad because training is online.
 However, we suggest finding a team of students who will be staying on campus to participate in this program alongside you as a Leadership Circle (up to four students for the same $4,000 program fee).
 We have had several students abroad during training so far.
 This students were very diligent in keeping up with the required work in the program and also had peer students on campus with whom they collaborated.
 These circumstances helped ensure a successful leadership circle experience.
 By participating with students located on campus, it will help with the “on-the-ground” work where training assignments require you to get out of the building and talk to students to on your campus.
 If abroad, you would need to make sure that a solid high-speed internet connection was always available to connect with program participants by videoconference each week.
 You would also need to ensure ready access to Google App collaboration tools (like Google Docs, Google Sheets and Google Slide) and the NovoEd learning platform.
-Depending on your travel limitations, you may miss the Silicon Valley Meetup (historically held in March).
+Depending on your travel limitations, you may miss one of our annual University Innovation Fellows Meetups (historically held in March and April).